cardillan/mindcode/IDEAS.markdown

 * Typed variables would have to be declared and could exist alongside untyped ones.
 * Compiler directive could be created to require all variables to be declared and typed.
 * Problems:
-  * Types of some expressions might not be possible to determine statically, e.g. the type of `block.sensor(property)` value depends on the property being sensed.
+  * Types of some expressions might not be possible to determine statically, e.g., the type of `block.sensor(property)` value depends on the property being sensed.

 ## Records/structures